-Students must retain all relevant work documents, in electronic or paper form, for a period of 90 days.
+Students must retain all relevant work documents that are created during a course, in electronic or paper form, for a period of 90 days after the end of the course.
 This applies, but is not limited to, written coursework, computer files used in the creation of lab reports, source code files, image files, emails and chat records used in collaborative work.